The critical layer in quadratic flow boundary layers over acoustic linings: Inhomogeneous Solutions and Inverting the Fourier Transform

 \subsubsection{Choosing an Inversion Contour}

-In order to choose the correct Fourier inversion contour $\mathcal{C}$, we appeal to the Briggs-Bers criterion \citep{briggs1964electron, bers1983space}.
-The Briggs-Bers criterion, sumarised below, invokes the notion of causality; that the cause of the disturbance (the delta function forcing) should occur before the effect (the disturbance $\hat{p}$), which is otherwise lost when considering a time-harmonic forcing, as we do here.
+In order to choose the correct Fourier inversion contour $\mathcal{C}$, we appeal to the Briggs--Bers criterion \citep{briggs1964electron, bers1983space}.
+The Briggs--Bers criterion, summarized below, invokes the notion of causality; that the cause of the disturbance (the delta function forcing) should occur before the effect (the disturbance $\hat{p}$), which is otherwise lost when considering a time-harmonic forcing, as we do here.
 A more in-depth description is available in many places in the literature~\citep[e.g.][appendix~A]{brambley2009fundamental}.

-In order to make use to the Briggs-Bers criterion, the rate of exponential growth of the solution must be bounded; that is, there must exist $\Omega,K>0$ such that, if $\Imag(\omega)<-\Omega$, then $\tG$ is analytic for $|\Imag(k)|<K$.
+In order to make use to the Briggs--Bers criterion, the rate of exponential growth of the solution must be bounded; that is, there must exist $\Omega,K>0$ such that, if $\Imag(\omega)<-\Omega$, then $\tG$ is analytic for $|\Imag(k)|<K$.
 For a given $\omega$ with $\Imag(\omega)<-\Omega$, we take the $k$-inversion contour $\mathcal{C}$ in~\eqref{FourierInversion} along the real-$k$ axis, and map the locations of any singularities (e.g.\ poles, branch points, etc).
 In order to find a correct integration contour for the real values of $\omega$ that are of interest, the imaginary part of $\omega$ is smoothly increased to $0$, and the locations of any singularities tracked throughout this process.
 During this process, the $k$-inversion contour $\mathcal{C}$ must be smoothly deformed in order to maintain analyticity; that is, no singularities must cross the $k$-inversion contour.
 Assuming this process may be completed and $\Imag(\omega)$ increased to zero, then the resulting $k$-inversion contour $\mathcal{C}$ is the correct causal contour.
 Since for $x<0$ the $\exp\{-\I kx\}$ term is exponentially small as $|k| \to \infty$ in the upper-half $k$-plane, for $x<0$ we may close the contour with a large semi-circular arc at infinity in the upper-half $k$-plane, denoted $\mathcal{C}_>$.
-The resulting contours are illustrated in~\ref{fig:Contour}.
+The resulting contours, for real $\omega$, are illustrated in~\ref{fig:Contour},